BCI vs. FBI Background Checks [Ultimate Guide]

 To obtain a BCI check, one must follow a specific process that ensures thoroughness and accuracy.

-The individual or organization requesting the BCI check must first provide personal information, such as name, date of birth, and social security number.
+The individual or organization requesting the BCI check must first provide personal information, such as name, date of birth, and Social Security number.

 Typically, this process is faster than federal checks, making it suitable for state-level verifications.